Life insurance should be considered a part of any financial plan.

 In choosing term life insurance coverage, policyholders will typically be able to obtain the protection.
 While at the same time accumulating savings and investment assets for the future.

 Saving On Term Can Lead to Big Changes

 Most people have heard the phrase, “buy term and invest the difference.”
 So, once you’ve purchased a term life insurance policy, the question becomes, “What is the difference?”

 In most cases, this refers to the difference in premium that you would have paid on a comparable permanent life insurance policy – and oftentimes this difference can be quite substantial.

-Regardless of where you are financially right now, it is important to set aside personal funds for your future – and to protect those funds.
+Regardless of where you are financially right now, it is important to set aside personal funds for your future.
+And most importantly, to protect those funds.
 Over the next couple of decades, the largest population segment in U.S. history – the Baby Boomers – will be retiring.
 Yet, most of these 76 million individuals will face numerous challenges such as:

 - Longer life expectancy.
 Due in large part to improved medical technology, people are living longer now than ever before.
-While this is good news, it also means that retirement assets must be stretched in order to last much longer too.
+While this is good news, it also means that retirement assets must be stretched in order to last much longer.